-If it’s one things that critics do best, it’s ascribing unnecessary pretense to things that the rest of the world say don’t matter.
-Before Tony Hawk, the skating superstar that brought celebrity cache to a pasttime once only enjoyed by misanthropic So Cal teenagers and the cops that harassed them, skate-boarding was just like any other hobby.
-Way before things like the X-Games and publishing decisions made by Bobby “I was the CEO of Colgate before I killed the Instrument Hero franchises” Kotick, skating culture thrived in empty pools and half-pipes across the urban US.
+If it’s one things that critics do best, it’s ascribing unnecessary pretense to things that the rest of the world says don’t matter.
+Before Tony Hawk, the skating superstar that brought celebrity to a pastime once only enjoyed by misanthropic Southern Californian teenagers and the cops that harassed them, skate-boarding was just like any other hobby.
+Way before things like the X-Games and publishing decisions made by Bobby Kotick, skating culture thrived in empty pools and half-pipes across the urban US.
 As its appeal grew, certain skaters grew notoriety through word of mouth and the VHS bootleg trade.
-Some skaters, or their immediate peers, found a voice through punk bands formed through the late 1980s and early 90s, which further spread the sport’s gospel through shows that traveled throughout the nation, and music videos from these bands survived either into the late hours of non-pop MTV or the currently dying art of public access stations.
+Some skaters, or their immediate peers, found a voice through punk bands formed through the late 1980s and early 90s, which further spread the sport’s gospel through punk rock shows that traveled throughout the nation, and music videos from these bands survived either into the late hours of non-pop MTV, or the currently dying art of public access programming.

 How was the game, you might wonder?
 Quite good.
 Damn good, actually.
 If video games were country musicians making it big in pop music, Tony Hawk’s Pro Skater was the Shania Twain of its day.
 Many of the same people who blew off the Madden franchise found skating enjoyable, as they led Mr. Hawk and company through level after level of improbable physics and other such excitement.
 It also introduced a generation to lots of punk, rock and later rap tunes that they otherwise might not have heard before.
 For many gamers, Goldfinger would be more than just a James Bond Villian.